ArveVM/HomeAssistantConfig4/README.md

 ## Solutions:
-Current concept is moving towards a Solution beeing
+Current concept is moving towards a 'Solution' beeing:
-- a ReadMe-file to present concept and show screenshots, with reference to
+1. ReadMe-file to present concept and show screenshots, with references
-- a yaml-file with config and
+2. YAML-file with config
-- one or more yaml-files for dashboard/card/chips.
+3. One or more yaml-files for dashboard/card/chips.

 | Area         | Solution      | Description/purpose |
 | ------------ | ------------- | ------------------- |